Principles for Working with Foreign Authorities in Child Protection Cases

 - About the child's personal history and background if the child has lived abroad.

 The ICACU may also contact a local authority in response to a request received from the Central Authority of another country about a child here.

-Both the 1996 Hague Convention and Brussels IIa require each country to establish a Central Authority to help ensure effective communication between contracting states to the 1996 Hague Convention and between EU Member States on the aspects of the protection of children covered by the instruments.
-The day-to-day administration of the Central Authority in England for the 1996 Hague Convention and for Brussels IIa is discharged by the ICACU which is located in the Office of the Official Solicitor and Public Trustee (OSPT).
+The 1996 Hague Convention requires each country to establish a Central Authority to help ensure effective communication between contracting states to the 1996 Hague Convention on the aspects of the protection of children covered by the instruments.
+The day-to-day administration of the Central Authority in England for the 1996 Hague Convention is discharged by the ICACU which is located in the Office of the Official Solicitor and Public Trustee (OSPT).

 When making a new request via ICACU the request should clearly be headed 'New Request' and any key date such as a hearing date in court proceedings or the date of a child protection conference should be clearly identified and prominent.

 Please note that the ICACU will not inform the Embassy/High Commission/Consulate where a child is made the subject of a Child Protection Plan, has required immediate protection; and/or has become the subject of care proceedings, as this is not a central authority function.

 The International Child Abduction and Contact Unit